Lenovo ThinkPad X1 Carbon Gen 7

 Classic TrackPoint pointer control serves as a consolation prize for a mediocre trackpad.
 It’s especially useful if you’re trying to move the arrow pointer in a cramped environment, such as an economy-class airline seat.
 It takes some getting used to, but ThinkPad fans have a long way to go; TrackPoint has been around since IBM owns the brand, and other companies, such as Dell, have copied it in their business laptops.

-Lenovo has redesigned the X1 Carbon’s speaker system for this generation.
-It has two top-facing tweeters next to the display hinge and two down-firing woofers.
-Overall, the audio is adequate for video conferencing, although I didn’t find it as powerful as the one on the MacBook Pro, which uses stereo speakers that pop up.
+Lenovo kind of reworked the X1 Carbon speaker setup for this round.
+There are two tweeters facing upward, sitting near the display hinge, and then two woofers that go down firing.
+In general the sound is fine for video conferencing, though I didn’t think it was as punchy as the one on the MacBook Pro, that uses a pair of speakers that pop up.

 Adapter-Up for Ethernet

-To take full advantage of the ThinkPad X1 Carbon Gen 7’s I/O selection, you’ll need Lenovo’s proprietary Ethernet adapter.
-Integrating a full-size Ethernet jack in such a thin laptop is impractical, so the usual approach is to design a small jack with a hinge that expands when you’re ready to plug in the Ethernet cord.
-Instead, the ThinkPad X1 Carbon Gen 7 uses a proprietary Ethernet jack that is not distorted but requires an adapter ($35).
-This method is certainly more reliable than a hinged jack, although it does mean that Lenovo also profits from selling adapter cables.
+To take full advantage of the ThinkPad X1 Carbon Gen 7’s I/O choices, you’ll almost certainly want Lenovo’s own, proprietary Ethernet adapter.
+Putting a standard full-size Ethernet socket into something this thin is kind of a no-go, so the common tactic is to use a smaller port with a little hinge or moveable bit that stretches out when you’re actually ready to connect the Ethernet cable.
+Instead, the ThinkPad X1 Carbon Gen 7 goes with a proprietary Ethernet jack that is not “hinged” or warped in use, but you still need an adapter (about $35).
+This approach is pretty dependable, more reliable than a hinged jack, though it also means Lenovo earns money on the adapter cables, which feels, well, predictable.

-In addition to the single Ethernet port, the ThinkPad X1 Carbon has a strong, if quite ordinary, port selection.
-The chassis features two USB Type-C ports (each supporting Thunderbolt 3 speeds), two USB 3.1 Gen 1 Type-A ports, an audio jack, a full-size HDMI port, and a Kensington-style notch for connectivity.
-Physical security cable connection.
-Wireless connectivity includes Wi-Fi 802.11ac and Bluetooth 5.0, but not Wi-Fi Next Generation 6 (802.11ax).
-You can add a modem for LTE data, a rare option for laptops sold in the US, but it will hit download speeds of 450Mbps, not the 1Gbps that many mobile devices today offer.
+Beyond that one Ethernet opening, the ThinkPad X1 Carbon offers a solid, yet fairly standard, lineup of ports.
+The body includes two USB Type-C ports (both rated for Thunderbolt 3 speeds), plus two USB 3.1 Gen 1 Type-A ports, an audio jack, a full-size HDMI port, and a Kensington-style cutout for a lock.
+There’s also the typical, physical security cable connection.
+For wireless, you get Wi-Fi 802.11ac and Bluetooth 5.0, but not Wi‑Fi Next Generation 6 (802.11ax).
+You can add LTE as well via a modem, which is a rare “extra” on US-sold models, but the headline download speed is around 450Mbps—not the 1Gbps that many current mobile devices are aiming for.

 Lenovo ThinkPad X1 Carbon 7th Gen i5-10210U 256GB SSD 8GB RAM 14″ FHD 1920×1080 Touch 3 Year Warranty: Buy it now